 The most popular color scheme for news/media logos was red and black.
 That’s unsurprising, since many news and media brands use those color schemes.

-Tech Company Logos
+Tech Company Logo Styles

 The tech industry is one of the most varied in terms of products and branding.
 That being said, there are some design trends that can be identified.